 Awarded members of the Swedish Academy

-One particular problem faced during the nomination and selection process for the Nobel Prize in Literature is how to deal with candidates who are members of the Swedish Academy, the Nobel Prize awarding institution responsible for selecting Nobel Laureates in Literature.
-All six Swedish Nobel Laureates in Literature were members of the Swedish Academy.
+One particular problem faced during the nomination and selection process for the Nobel Prize in Literature is how to deal with candidates who are members of the Swedish Academy, the Nobel Prize awarding institution responsible for selecting Nobel Prize laureates in literature.
+All Swedish Nobel Prize laureates in literature before 2011, when Tomas Tranströmer was awarded, were members of the Swedish Academy.
 In virtually every case it appears that they have declined nomination and a routine has been established, were they are not subjected to the appraisal of either an expert or the Nobel Committee for Literature.

 Selma Lagerlöf became a member of the Swedish Academy in 1914 after she was awarded the 1909 Nobel Prize in Literature

 Verner von Heidenstam (1916 Nobel Prize in Literature), was a member of the Swedish Academy 1912-1940.